 With Spring in the air and Summer just around the corner we are glad to be getting outside and embracing the warmer weather.
 Since Piglet is not walking yet we need to always have a carrier or pram with us. the downside of that is that the pram can be pretty bulky and take up a lot of space in the car – which doesn’t leave us much in the way of space for anything else.

-The opportunity arose for us to try out the Little Tikes Fold ‘n’ Go 5-in-1 Trike.
-Since they’re new I didn’t really know what to expect, but I was keen to give anything a try that can fold up and give us a little more room!
+The opportunity arose for us to carry out a Little Tikes Fold ‘n’ Go 5-in-1 Trike review.
+Since they’re new I didn’t really know what to expect, but I was keen to give anything a try that can fold up and give us a little more room in the garage and the car.

 There are lots of trikes for babies and toddlers on the market, so clearly the Fold ‘n’ Go was going to have to do something special in order to stand out.
 It does of course fold for transport, but what else?